SALE 25% OFF! USE CODE: APRIL AT CHECKOUT

 Cartilage Formation

 Glucosamine is a commonly used supplement that aids in cartilage formation.
 Cartilage acts as a cushion between bones, providing smooth joint movement.
 As cats age, the production of glucosamine naturally decreases, leading to cartilage deterioration.
-By supplementing with glucosamine, cat owners can support cartilage formation and help maintain healthy joints.
+By supplementing with cat glucosamine supplements, cat owners can support cartilage formation and help maintain healthy joints.

 Joint Flexibility